DeSmetElias/Lamp-Stack-with-vagrant/README.md

  7. Go back to your git and navigatie into VSC. `code .`.
 Now VSC will open with the map you are using.
  8. Make three new files Webserver_database.sh, webapplication.sh and cockpit.sh

-### installation script for the webserver and database
+### Installation script for the webserver and database
  1. Go inside your empty script and add the update and upgrade, this will update en upgrade the packages on your system.
      -  `sudo apt-get update`
      -  `sudo apt-get -y upgrade`